luv4code-lc/Inteview-questions/microservices.md

             9. choose microservices architecture only if the team also has experience in microservices.
             10. Do not use this architecture for simple application which can be managed by monolithic application .
             11. So you use ask yourself first do we really need microservice architecture

+5. What are the main features of Microservices?

+            Microservices architecture breaks an application into smaller services, and it is possible to develop, deploy each service independently.
+            This makes the introduction of new features in an application very easier.

+            Decentralization: Microservices architecture leads to distributed systems.
+The data management is decentralized.
+            There will be a monolithic database containing all data belonging to the application.
+Each service has the ownership of the data related to the business functionality of that service.

+            Black box: Every microservice is defined as a black box.
+The details of the complexity are hidden from other services/components.

+            Security: The Microservice platform itself should provide capabilities for certificate management, different types of credentials, authentication, and authentication based on RBAC (Role-based access model).
+Security is decoupled from the microservice development team as platform standardization help with it.

+            Polyglot:
+            This is one of the significant aspects of microservices architecture.
+            For example, if a team is working on one of the microservice using Java, Spring Boot, and MySQL, another team can work on another microservice using Python, Node JS, and NoSQL.

+            Different microservices can use a different version of the same programming language.
+Eg. Python 2.7 and Python 3.0
+            Different microservices can use different programming languages.
+            Different microservices can use different architectures as well.

+6. How do microservices communicate with each other?

+            In the case of Microservice Architecture, there are 2 different types of inter-service communication between microservices.

+            a.
+Synchronous communication
+            b.
+Asynchronous communication

+            Synchronous communication:

+                        In the case of Synchronous communication between microservices, the client service waits for the response within a time limit.
+                        The possible solution is using HTTP Protocol using via REST API for interservice communication.

+            Asynchronous Communication:

+                        In the case of Asynchronous Communication, the client service doesn’t wait for the response from another service.
+                        When the client microservice calls another microservice, the thread is not blocked till a response comes from the server.
+                        The message producer service generates a message and sends the message to a message broker on a defined topic.
+                        The message producer waits for only the acknowledgment from the message broker to know that message is received by the broker.

+                        The consuming service subscribes to a topic in the messaging queue.
+All the messages belonging to that topic will be fed to the consuming system(s).
+The message producer service and consuming services don’t even know each other.
+                        The response is received in the same methodology through a message broker via defined message topics.
+                        Different messaging tools are based on the AMQP (Advanced Message Queuing Protocol).
+Some examples are given below.

+                                    a.
+Apache Kafka
+                                    b.
+RabbitMQ
+                                    c.
+Apache ActiveMQ

+7. What is the difference between Monolithic, SOA and Microservices Architecture?

+            Main diff b/w SOA and MS architecture is Based on sharing of data and info.
+SOA shares and reuses as much as possible while MS focuses on sharing as little as possible